coryarcangel/coryarcangel.com/_works/2015-056-this-is-all-so-crazy-everybody-seems-so-famous-catalog.md

 ---
 inv_num: 2015-056
-add_credit:
+add_credit: Cory Arcangel
 url: 2015-056-this-is-all-so-crazy-everybody-seems-so-famous-catalog
-title: 'This is all so crazy, everybody seems so famous '
+title: This is all so crazy, everybody seems so famous
 year: '2015'
 display_year: '2015'
 medium: Exhibition Catalog